ChrstphrHll/npc_gen/students/Skalanis Kobayashi.md

 ---
 ### Description
 - 6th year Halfling Druid in Jettenia
-- wavy brunette hair that's kept back by a turquoise headband, Pale Blue eyes, and Dark Tan skin
+- short curly strawberry blond hair that's plain, Pale Blue eyes, and Dark Tan skin
 - Is Profound and High-handed, and has Connection as their ideal

 ### Organizations